A Survey on 3D Gaussian Splatting: Background

-$\bullet$~\textbf{Point-based rendering} \redtext{represents another class of rendering algorithms, of which 3D GS introduces a notable implementation.
+$\bullet$~\textbf{Point-based rendering} represents another class of rendering algorithms, of which 3D GS introduces a notable implementation.
 Its simplest form~\cite{grossman1998point} rasterizes point clouds with a fixed size, which introduces drawbacks such as holes and rendering artifacts.
-Seminal works addressed these limitations through various methods, including: \textbf{i}) splatting point primitives with a spatial extent~\cite{zwicker2001surface,zwicker2001ewa,zwicker2002ewa,ren2002object}, and \textbf{ii}) more recently, embedding neural features directly into points for subsequent network-based rendering~\cite{aliev2020neural,ruckert2022adop}.
+Seminal works addressed these limitations through various methods, including: \textbf{i}) employing multi-resolution level-of-detail hierarchies like QSplat~\cite{rusinkiewicz2000qsplat} to handle large-scale scenes, \textbf{ii}) splatting point primitives with a spatial extent~\cite{zwicker2001surface,zwicker2001ewa,zwicker2002ewa,ren2002object}, and \textbf{iii}) more recently, embedding neural features directly into points for subsequent network-based rendering~\cite{aliev2020neural,ruckert2022adop}.
 3D GS uses 3D Gaussian as the point primitive that contains explicit attributes (\eg, color and opacity) instead of implicit neural features.
 The rendering approach, \ie, point-based $\alpha$-blending (exemplified in Eq.~\ref{eq:alpha_compo}), shares the same image formation model as NeRF-style volumetric rendering (Eq.~\ref{eq:volume_rendering})~\cite{kerbl20233d}, but demonstrates substantial speed advantages.
 This advantage originates from fundamental algorithmic differences.
 NeRFs approximate a line integral along a ray for each pixel, requiring expensive sampling.
-Point-based methods render point clouds using rasterization, which inherently benefits from parallel computational strategies~\cite{lassner2021pulsar}.}
+Point-based methods render point clouds using rasterization, which inherently benefits from parallel computational strategies~\cite{lassner2021pulsar}.